TheDreamer/beastie-work/patches/README.md

 	fixed the deinstall in this version, and a later rebuild/reinstall and then delete of this build depend worked without my hack.

+graphics/jpeg-turbo

+	When I discovered this port, by installing `net/tigervnc` it used to be a single port named `graphics/libjpeg-turbo` and was a drop-in replacement for `graphics/jpeg`, though had to make a tweak here and there for it.
+Initially, I had done it with 'portmaster -o graphics/libjpeg-turbo jpeg-....`  But, as ports got updated it soon caused lots of problems.

+	So, after numerous iterations, I have CFEngine invoke a script called `do-jpeg-override` which goes through my ports tree(s) and changes the dependencies for `graphics/jpeg` to `graphics/libjpeg-turbo`.
+Later it got a bit more complicated when the part that I wanted got renamed `graphics/jpeg-turbo`.

+	The *pkg-descr* of `graphics/jpeg-turbo` is:

+		This is a drop-in replacement for the graphics/jpeg library.
+It does not include libturbojpeg.so (see graphics/libjpeg-turbo).

+	And, *pkg-descr* of `graphics/libjpeg-turbo` is:

+		This is the libjpeg-turbo library.

+	The latter depends on the first, and is pulled in by `net/tigervnc`.
+The challenge was avoid the run away substitution.

+	But, then on Oct 20, 2014 there's a commit of just 'Cleanup plist', which ends this port as a drop in replacement, and no longer in conflict, etc.  Not what it says it does or how I want to use it.
+It was updated from 1.3.0 to 1.3.1 as well.

+	So, I made a patch to make it a drop-in replacement again.
+And, continue to use it as such.

+	But, then yesterday (Dec 8, 2014), there's a commit to "Replace USES=libtool:oldver with USES=libtool or USES=libtool:keepla in 32 ports that still use it."
+Which drastically changes the Makefile, and bumps the version number.
+Among the other ports, is `graphics/jpeg`.

+	I decide it time to give up and just use `graphics/jpeg` everywhere except with `net/tigervnc`....

+	Maybe I'll submit a PR that the *pkg-descr*, is now wrong.

 irc/irssi

 	Since DateTime::TimeZone 1.70, a number of my irssi plugins (including twirssi) had stopped working.
 Errors of